Top 5 Ways to Sell Your Home for the Most Money

 Although this should be one of the first things you decide, we’ve saved it for last as it is one of the most important.
 There are a few options for you as you look into selling your home.

 You always have the ability to sell a home yourself (for sale by owner - FSBO).
-In this role, you essentially become the realtor.
+In this role, you essentially become the Real Estate Professional.
 While it’s possible, listing your home FSBO is a complicated, time-consuming process.

 There is also the more common, traditional real estate process.
 You will get your home ready, locate a real estate agent, and have them be your guide as you list, show, and negotiate through the selling process.